SUP PUMP

 Manual hand pumps are the most affordable option and don’t require electricity.
 However, they can be a bit more time-consuming and physically demanding.

 Foot pumps are similar to electric pumps in that they inflate your SUP quickly and with minimal effort.
-However, they can be a bit more expensive than electric pumps and more challenging to find since they’re not as expected.
+However, they can be more expensive than electric pumps and more challenging to find since they’re not as expected.

 Conclusion